AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 We will now add a perceptron to our script and see how well it guesses on which side of the line a point falls.
-Consider the following script:
+Consider the following script (Figure @fig:dotColorPrediction):

 ~~~~~~~
 f := [ :x | (-2 * x) - 3 ].